Glossary

 - the cost basis reported on Form 1099-B

-- the code to enter when cost basis is adjusted
+- the code to enter when cost basis is adjusted (typically, B, and if there is an amount of disallowed wash sale reported on Form 1099-B, then W as well)

-- adjustment to cost basis - enter as negative number.
-This is the income reported to you on Form W-2 or 1099-NEC / 1099-MISC by the company, and should equal ((shares sold * fair market value per share (FMV) on exercise date) - (cost basis reported in (e) above)).
+For option exercises, this should equal ((shares sold * fair market value per share (FMV) on exercise date) - (cost basis reported in (e) above, which is the exercise price)).
 FMV is the value per share used to calculate the compensation income the company reported to you on Form W-2 or 1099-NEC / 1099-MISC.
-In addition, the adjustment includes variance between payment and reporting amounts due strictly to currency conversion rate differences with no monetary benefit.

 - gain or loss (column (d) - column (e) + column (g)